TD Offices, New York

 Chris Krueger, managing director, Washington research group, TD Cowen

-Fund flows: Changing investor activity and implications for IR teams
+Understanding your shareholder base: Changing investor activity and implications for IR

 Tom Margadonna, senior director, capital markets intelligence group, Morrow Sodali